codspire/aws-lambda-sms-notification-ec2-status/README.md

 # Send SMS alert with count & type of running EC2 instances

-I created this lambda function to send me the count and type of EC2 instances running in my account (Yes, I was burnt by leaving an EMR running after the use).
+I created this lambda function to send me the count and type of EC2 instances running in my account *(Yes, I'm burnt few times by unused EMR clusters).

 Below is how it works: